 Ease of Care

-Despite the coating of thick paint on this model, however, rust started to appear after just a couple of weeks living on an outdoor patio in sunny and dry Colorado.
+Despite the coating of thick paint on this model, rust started to appear after just a couple of weeks living on an outdoor patio in sunny and dry Colorado.
 Some people choose these kinds of stoves as additional burners for their decks or yards for canning, homebrewing, deep-frying, and plenty more.
 If you plan to have your Explorer live outside, we strongly recommended getting a cover for it or storing it in a shed or garage.

 Portability